History

 2019

-Global Oncology and the UCI, in partnership with Roche, launch a clinical trial that will evaluate a novel targeted treatment that can be administered under the skin of adult and pediatric lymphoma patients.
+Global Oncology and the UCI, in partnership with Roche, launched a clinical trial that will evaluate a novel targeted treatment that can be administered under the skin of adult and pediatric lymphoma patients.

 2020

-The Collaboration expands the UCI-Fred Hutch Cancer Centre by building-out the ground floor level and launches SARS-CoV-2 testing, in coordination with the Ugandan Ministry of Health's National Testing Program.
+The Collaboration expands the UCI-Fred Hutch Cancer Centre by building out the ground floor level and launching SARS-CoV-2 testing, in coordination with the Ugandan Ministry of Health's National Testing Program.

 2021